-Peng Wang: We are glad that we are now a public company with better credibility in terms of attracting talent, and in terms of building with future [acquirees] of the business, so we are happy with the IPO process.
+Peng Wang: We are glad that we are now a public company with a better credibility in terms of attracting talent, and in terms of building with future sellers of the business, so we are happy with the IPO process.

 CW: What was the biggest challenge Puxin had to overcome to get to where you are today?

-CW: Why did Puxin's founder, Yunlong Sha, think it's a good idea to start the company after his experience with New Oriental?
+CW: Why did the founder, Yunlong Sha, think it's a good idea to start Puxin after his experience with New Oriental?